dixonge/vagabondians/posts/leopold-center-baraboo-wisconsin.md

 image:  /img/leopold.jpg
 dsq_thread_id:
   - 3097777472
-categories:
+tags:
-  - usa
+  - USA
-  - wisconsin
+  - Wisconsin
-  - sixmonths
+  - Six Months
 ---
 Bryn has always loved nature and wildlife.
 As a child, she thought nothing of picking up a skunk by the tail and bringing it home for a pet.
 (Strangely enough, her mother let her keep it!)
 In high school and college she developed an interest in herpetology and had quite a succession of snakes as pets.
 It was quite natural, therefore, that she fell in love with her first copy of Sand County Almanac.